lesileee/PWSH-NOTE/Cmdlet/Set-Variable.md

    You can take it as a demand for feeback, under the circumstances that this Comlet does not generate any output defautly
 4. -Option
    Specifies the value of the Options property of the variable
-   NOtice: An option of a variable can only be set when the variable is created
+   Notice: An option of a variable can only be set when the variable is created
    acceptable values:
    None: Sets no options,default
    ReadOnly: Can be deleted but Cannot be changed
-   Constant: Cannot be deleted or changed.
+   Constant: Cannot be deleted or changed
-   Private: The variable is available only in the current scope.
+   Private: The variable is available only in the current scope
    AllScope: The variable is copied to any new scopes that are created.
 5. -Force
    disregard a valiable's option